 To enable Gradual Deployment, in the Configuration tab of the domain, set the “Enable Gradual Deployment” setting to “Yes”.
 Then click the “Update” button.

-Note – Changing this setting from “No” to “Yes” will set all users to needing only passwords (single factor only) to authenticate, even those users that have tokens assigned or are set to needing tokens to authenticate.
+Note – Changing this setting from “Disable” to “Enable” will set all users to needing only passwords (single factor only) to authenticate, even those users that have tokens assigned or are set to needing tokens to authenticate.
 You can check each user’s requirement under the “Single Factor Flag” column in the “Users/Groups” tab.
 A green check mark means the user only needs a password.
 A red X means the user needs password and token.

 Auto-provisioning of YubiKeys to users can be done automatically in GreenRADIUS.
 When this feature is enabled, users are auto-assigned YubiKeys upon first successful authentication with an unassigned YubiKey.
 No separate registration of the YubiKey to the user is required.